 Very much so!
-In China, a robot dentist did a dental implant surgery without any help from the dental practitioners.
-This robot dentist was a joint venture between the Fourth Military Medical University’s Affiliated Stomatology Hospital and Beihang University.
+In China, a robot dentist performed a dental implant surgery without any help from the dental practitioners.
+This robot dentist was a joint venture between the Fourth Military Medical University affiliated Stomatology Hospital and Beihang University.

 The robot fitted two artificial teeth into the mouth of a woman with a margin of error of 0.2-0.3mm.
-3D printing manufactured these artificial teeth.
-That’s taking digital dentistry to new heights.
-That’s because we had only heard about robots assisting in dental surgeries.
+3D printing manufactured these artificial teeth, taking digital dentistry to new heights.
+Before this, we had only heard about robots assisting in dental surgeries.

-In this operation that took place in China, the dental practitioners were around, but they didn’t take part in it.
+In this operation, though the dental practitioners were around, they didn’t take part in it.
 The whole procedure took an hour to complete.
 The team did a test of the movements of the robot, depth, and angles needed to fit the new teeth before the surgery.

-Why Was There A Need for Robot Dentist?
+Why Was There A Need for A Robot Dentist?

 According to the South China Morning Post, around 400 million people need dental implant surgery in China.
-However, due to a shortage of dental professionals, only 1 million surgeries took place each year.
-For many, it would end up worsening their oral health, and they might end up needing an even more costly and invasive dental procedure.
+However, due to a shortage of dental professionals, only 1 million surgeries take place each year.
+For many, it would end up worsening their oral health, and they might end up needing even more costly and invasive dental procedures.

-Some patients tried getting surgeries from less qualified doctors.
+Some patients tried getting surgery from less qualified doctors.
 However, again, it can spell trouble for the patient.
-With the robot dentist around, it is possible to do dental implant surgeries more quickly with high accuracy.
+With the robot dentist around, it is possible to do dental implant surgery more quickly with high accuracy.
 Moreover, it deals with the problem of the shortage of dental professionals.

 Robot Assistants in Dental Surgery